 Svana Helen Björnsdóttir was born on 20 December 1960 and lives in Seltjarnarnes, Iceland.
 She pursued studies in electrical engineering at the University of Iceland.
 She read electrical engineering at the Technische Universität Darmstadt in Germany, from which she earned a Dipl.-Ing./MSc degree in electrical power engineering in 1987.
 Ms Björnsdóttir also holds a diploma in operations management from the University of Iceland and is an IRCA-certified lead auditor of corporate information security management systems based on international standards.
 She founded the information security company Stiki in 1992 and the subsidiary Stiki Ltd in the United Kingdom in 1996.
-Ms Björnsdóttir is CEO of Stiki and has worked as an IT and software engineering consultant on various projects for companies and organisations.
+Ms Björnsdóttir is now the Chairman of the Board of Stiki and a former CEO of Stiki and has worked as an IT and software engineering consultant on various projects for companies and organisations.
 She has served as a government supervisor on various projects.
 She has extensive experience in business management, international co-operation and export activities.
-Her board memberships include Hagar hf, the Icelandic Data Protection Authority, the Association of Chartered Engineers in Iceland, the Seed Company Association in Iceland and the Icelandic Society for Information Processing.
+She was chairman of the Federation of Icelandic Industries.
+Ms Björnsdóttir was at the same time chairman of Akkur SI.
+In addition, she was a member of the Executive Committee and a board member of the Confederation of Icelandic Employers.
+Her board memberships include Hagar hf, the Icelandic Data Protection Authority, the Association of Chartered Engineers in Iceland, the Seed Company Association in Iceland, University Council of Reykjavík University and the Icelandic Society for Information Processing.
 She has sat on the Expert Panels of the Technology Development Fund and Research Fund of the Icelandic Centre for Research (RANNÍS).
 For several years she was Iceland's representative on the Council of European Professional Informatics Societies.
-She was elected chairman of the Federation of Icelandic Industries in March 2012.
-Ms Björnsdóttir is also chairman of Akkur SI.
-In addition, she is a board member of the Confederation of Icelandic Employers, the General Pension Fund, the Association of Small Investors, the Science and Technology Council and the High Tech and Seed Forum, a consultative forum between government and business.
+Ms Björnsdóttir is boardmember of the software company Menn og mýs ehf., a boardmember in the General Pension Fund, the Association of Small Investors, the Science and Technology Council and the High Tech and Seed Forum, a consultative forum between government and business.
 Ms Björnsdóttir has been a member of Landsnet's Board of Directors from 31 March 2009.